MicrosoftDocs/win32/desktop-src/Controls/tbm-getbuddy.md

 ---
 title: TBM\_GETBUDDY message
 description: Retrieves the handle to a trackbar control buddy window at a given location.
-The specified location is relative to the control's orientation (horizontal or vertical). ms.assetid: '69e4e467-150d-4505-b1c2-2ed9dd83f1a6'
+The specified location is relative to the controls orientation (horizontal or vertical). ms.assetid: 69e4e467-150d-4505-b1c2-2ed9dd83f1a6
+keywords:
-keywords: ["TBM_GETBUDDY message Windows Controls"]
+- TBM_GETBUDDY message Windows Controls
 topic_type:
 - apiref
 api_name: